 A good growth partner will be worth the investment, because they will help establish the right beliefs, behaviors, and mindsets linked to achieving your objectives, thus ensuring program success and de-risking the implementation of the software as well.

 When it comes to innovation software, don’t be an impulsive shopper.
 Take the important first step of defining your program objectives, goals, strategies, and measures.
 Then, figure out what tools and functionality will help you achieve those objectives, and disregard vendors whose focus lies elsewhere.
-Finally, carefully consider what type of services help you need not just to use the tool, but to develop a sustainable program that will deliver measurable value for the organization over the long term.
+Finally, carefully consid

-Doug Williams is Director, Ideation at Lumevity, where he helps companies launch and grow ideation and innovation programs.
-He was previously Director of Professional Services for Planview/Spigit and an analyst at Forrester Research and Innovation Excellence.
+Doug Williams is Founder of Ideation Partners.
+He was previously Director of Ideation at Lumevity, Director of Professional Services for Planview/Spigit, and an analyst at Forrester Research and Innovation Excellence.
 (Featured image by Brett Jordan on Unsplash.)